toolleeo/cli-apps/README.md

 * [ots](https://github.com/sniptt-official/ots) - Share end-to-end encrypted secrets with others via a one-time URL.
 * [PaperAge](https://github.com/matiaskorhonen/paper-age) - Easy and secure paper backups of secrets, which takes a text and generates an encrypted QRcode to print on paper.
 * [pgen](https://github.com/ctsrc/Pgen) - Generate passphrases using the wordlists for random passphrases made by the EFF.
+* [securo](https://github.com/iunary/securo) - Encrypt and descrypt files and folders using a symmetric encryption.
 * [StegCloak](https://github.com/kurolabs/stegcloak) - Hide secrets with invisible characters in plain text securely using passwords
 * [uacme](https://github.com/ndilieto/uacme) - ACMEv2 client written in plain C with minimal dependencies.
 * [wifi-password](https://github.com/rauchg/wifi-password) - Get wifi pass.